mlcoding111/mlcoding111/README.md

 ### Hi there <img src="https://camo.githubusercontent.com/e8e7b06ecf583bc040eb60e44eb5b8e0ecc5421320a92929ce21522dbc34c891/68747470733a2f2f6d656469612e67697068792e636f6d2f6d656469612f6876524a434c467a6361737252346961377a2f67697068792e676966" width="25px" data-canonical-src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" style="max-width:100%;">

 I am Michael, a passionate Junior Web Developer!
 Self-taught programmer since I am a teenager, I am always looking for more challenges and forward to learn new technologies to sharpen my skills!
 My goal is to become a Full Stack Developer.
 I started programming with c/c++, which gave me a good understanding of programming in general and a strong foundation.

-- 🔭 I’m currently working on ... http://www.leplana.ca/ , http://www.ladeko.ca/
+- 🔭 I’m currently working on: ...
-- 🤔 I’m looking for ...
-Work or internship using React
+- 🤔 I’m looking for:  Work or internship using React
-- :question: Where do I study: ...
-Cegep de Trois Riviere ( AEC Front End )
+- :question: Where do I study: Cegep de Trois Riviere ( AEC Front End )
 - 💬 Ask me about ...
 Anything
-- 📫 How to reach me: ...  http://mlweb.info/
+- 📫 How to reach me:  http://mlweb.info/
-- ⚡ Fun fact: ...
-I am bilingual
+- ⚡ Fun fact: I am bilingual

 <b>What I am studying :</b>